 Establish Priorities

 Maybe you’re new to hormonal birth control.
 Perhaps you want to change the method you use.
-In either case, having a sound relationship with your healthcare provider is key.
+In either case, having a good relationship with your healthcare provider is key.

+You need to find a method that suits you best for your overall health and well-being.
 You and your provider can discuss all the pros and cons of the range of birth control methods.
-That might lead to set some priorities about cost, convenience, and side effects.
-For your overall health and well-being, you need to find a method that suits you best.
+That might lead to setting some cost, convenience, and side eff prioritizes yfor your overall health and well-being.

-Whether you use the pill, shot, ring, or patch, the benefits of hormonal birth control probably far outweigh potential side effects.
+Whether you use the pill, shot, ring, or patch, the benefits of hormonal birth control probably far outweigh the potential side effects.
 If you suffer from any side effects, you can take steps to reduce or eliminate them together.
-You’ll probably find that a little bad is well worth a whole lot of good.
+You’ll probably find that a little bad is well worth much good.